ziyaoh/nondeterministic-notes/DDIA.md

 - predefined hot keys, then shard them

 - predefined hot keys, and related records are stored seperately; use a map-side joining to join those hot keys

+#### Beyond MapReduce

+MapReduce model is generic, but slower in some cases

+**Materialization of Intermediate State**

+A workflow consists of multiple MapReduce jobs, each of which writes its output to Distributed Filesystem for easy and intuitive recovery purpose.
+This is called materialization of intermediate state.
+But a lot of times this is an overkill.
+Removing this step helps

+- save the cost of writing data to Distributed Filesystem
+- save redundant mapper work if previous reducer output the data in the same partitions and orders
+- allow stream-ish processing because downstream jobs don't have to wait for previous jobs to completely finish

+Dataflow Engines, s.t. **Spark**, Tez, and Flink, are some solutions for the problem above.
+Their workflows consist of a series of *operators* user defined functions.
+The intermediate states are kept in memory or written to local disk, which is faster than HDFS.

+For Fault Tolerance, dataflow engines recomputes the data if some operators fail.
+This requires the knowledge of how a given piece of data was computed —- which input partitions it used, and which operators were applied to it.
+Spark uses resilient distributed dataset (RDD) to track the ancestry of data.
+To this end, it is best to make operators deterministic.

+**Graph Model Dataset Processing**

+Iterative, while style execution.
+Every vertex process its own partition of data for each iteration.
+Output could be transferred to neighboring vertices as input the next iteration.

+### Stream Processing

+#### Message Systems

+**Direct Messaging from Producer to Consumer**

+A message channel like TCP or Unix pipe.
+Assumes that both producer and consumers are constantly online.
+May lose message otherwise.

+**Message Broker (Message Queue)**

+Producer - Message Broker - Consumer

+In case of multiple Consumers: *load balancing* vs *fan-out*

+- traditional message broker

+    store messages temporarily (mostly in memory, could be written to disk in case of message queue backlog), delete messages once the consumer confirms the consumption

+    RabbitMQ, Azure Service Bus

+- log-based message broker

+    messages are kept appended to log (on disk) by producer, each of which are assigned a monotonically increasing sequence number; consumers read through the log sequentially (tracked by consumer offset); messages are retained for a while and deleted after the circular buffer is full

+    log can be partitioned for scaling purpose

+    Apache Kafka, Amazon Kinesis Streams, Twtter's DistributedLog